apple patient

 iOS 15: Notify when left behind

-If there are no more location exceptions you want to add, tap "Done" in the top right to complete the configuration.
-Now, the next time you leave your AirTag or another Apple device in a public place, you will receive a notification that informs you in time and gives you the opportunity to turn back.
-But be careful: These types of notifications require an iPhone, so you should make sure you don't leave your iPhone behind.
-Apple may also expand the feature to include the iPhone with the Apple Watch at some point.
+If there are no more location exceptions you want to add, tap "Done" in the top right corner to complete the configuration.
+The next time you leave your AirTag or other Apple device in a public place, you'll receive a notification letting you know in advance and giving you the opportunity to return.
+Be careful, though: These types of notifications require an iPhone, so be sure not to leave your iPhone behind.
+Apple may eventually expand this feature to include the iPhone and Apple Watch.
 (Photo by hadrian / Bigstockphoto)

 • iOS 15: How to invite Android users to FaceTime